 Hedging is when a person invests in financial markets to reduce the risk of price volatility in exchange markets, i.e., eliminate the risk of future price movements.
 Derivatives are the most popular instruments in the sphere of hedging.
-It is because derivatives are effective hedges in correspondence with their respective underlying assets.
+It is because derivatives are effective in offsetting risk with their respective underlying assets.

 Speculation is the most common market activity that participants of a financial market take part in.
 It is a risky activity that investors engage in.
 It involves the purchase of any financial instrument or an asset that an investor speculates to become significantly valuable in the future.
 Speculation is driven by the motive of potentially earning lucrative profits in the future.

 Arbitrage is a very common profit-making activity in financial markets that comes into effect by taking advantage of or profiting from the price volatility of the market.
 Arbitrageurs make a profit from the price difference arising in an investment of a financial instrument such as bonds, stocks, derivatives, etc.

 In the finance industry, margin is the collateral deposited by an investor investing in a financial instrument to the counterparty to cover the credit risk associated with the investment.